 Envy is one of the top ten temptations we all face.
 In the Old Testament language it's called covetousness and is commandment number ten of ten: "You shall not covet your neighbor's house; you shall not covet your neighbor's wife... or anything that is your neighbor's."
 (Exodus 20:17)

-So how do we stop looking at what others have and wishing it was ours?
+But how do we stop looking at what others have and wishing it was ours?
 What’s the antidote to envy?

 Envy = Stuck

 “I was envious of the arrogant when I saw the prosperity of the wicked.
 For they have no pangs until death; their bodies are fat and sleek.
 They are not in trouble as others are; they are not stricken like the rest of mankind.”
-Psalm 73:3-5
+(Psalm 73:3-5)

-Asaph was stuck in envy.
+Asaph was honest about his envy.